kal-kyokya/alx-higher_level_programming/0x0C-python-almost_a_circle/tests/README.md

-This directory will contain all python files generated as test cases or test suites during completion of the 0x0C ALX Higher Level Programming Program.
+This directory will contain all python files and directories generated during completion of the 0x0C ALX Higher Level Programming Project.